frederikgeth/PowerModelsPrivacyPreserving.jl/README.md

 # PowerModelsPrivacyPreserving.jl

 PowerModelsPrivacyPreserving.jl is an extension package of PowerModels.jl, to obfuscate values in privacy sensitive (optimal) power flow data sets.
+The [youtube talk](https://www.youtube.com/watch?v=AEEzt3IjLaM) on PowerModels is a recommended watch.

 ## Installation and setup for development
 ### Using Github desktop first